 Stephanie Hendrixson Editor-in-Chief

-Stephanie (Monsanty) Hendrixson reports on 3D printing technology and applications as editor-in-chief for Additive Manufacturing.
+Stephanie (Monsanty) Hendrixson reports on 3D printing technology and applications as editor-in-chief for Additive Manufacturing, and as a correspondent for Manufacturing Connected.
 She is also host of , a video series that highlights unique, unusual and weird 3D printed parts, and host and creator of the .

 Stephanie got her start in manufacturing media in 2012, through an internship with AM's sister publication , and continues to contribute to MMS as a guest blogger.
 In 2019 Stephanie was named among Temboo’s .
-She is the local ambassador for the .
+She is a local ambassador for the Southwest Ohio chapter of .
 In 2023, Stephanie served as Industry track leader for Women in Printing’s TIPE Conference and delivered ; she previously co-presented at .

 Stephanie holds a B.A. in English literature and history from the University of Mount Union, as well as an M.A. in professional writing from the University of Cincinnati.
 She currently serves on the UC Professional Writing Advisory Board.
 Stephanie is an avid runner, food enthusiast and sourdough baker.
 She lives in Ohio with her husband Paul and rescue cats Artemis and Freya.